-Do not use adhesive-coated or self-stick products to line cabinet or closet shelves.
+- Cupboards, Cabinets and Shelves: Do not use adhesive-coated or self-stick products to line cabinet or closet shelves.
 Do not cover cabinet doors or kitchen walls with aluminum foil, plastic wrap or newspaper.
-This becomes a breeding ground for pests and is also an extremely dangerous fire hazard
+This becomes a breeding ground for pests and is also an extremely dangerous fire hazard.

 Maintenance Requests and Repairs

 In order for M Housing to provide efficient, quality maintenance service, you are required to report all problems, defects or dangerous conditions as soon as they become apparent.
 You must also notify the other occupants, guests and invitees of any defects or dangerous conditions and take due precaution to avoid injury to persons or property until the defect or condition can be repaired.

 The University agrees to keep facilities in reasonable repair during the term of the contract, and maintain the room or apartment in compliance with applicable regulations.
 The University will make all necessary repairs within a reasonable time after notice of the need for repairs.
 Problems with essential services such as heat and hot water or correction of a hazardous condition will be addressed by the University and fixed as soon as reasonably possible.

 Submitting Requests for Maintenance or Repair

 Emergency requests (such as loss of electricity, gas leak, water problem, or heat problem) should be called into the Plant Operations Call Center (POCC) at 734-647-2059.